zquestz/omniauth-google-oauth2/README.md

 ```

+#### Note about mobile clients (iOS, Android)

+The documentation at https://developers.google.com/identity/sign-in/ios/offline-access specifies the _REDIRECT_URI_ to be either a set value or an EMPTY string for mobile logins to work.
+Else, you will run into _redirect_uri_mismatch_ errors.

+In that case, ensure to send an additional parameter `redirect_uri=` (empty string) to the `/auth/google_oauth2/callback` URL from your mobile device.

 #### Note about CORS

 If you're making POST requests to `/auth/google_oauth2/callback` from another domain, then you need to make sure `'X-Requested-With': 'XMLHttpRequest'` header is included with your request, otherwise your server might respond with `OAuth2::Error, : Invalid Value` error.